-Author Notes: There are a number of ways to serve polenta; this is an alternative to bread strata and a recipe that was inspired out of my mission to use up the leftover polenta and garden fresh roasted Anaheim peppers.
+There are a number of ways to serve polenta; this is a spicy alternative to bread strata; a recipe that was inspired out of my mission to use up the leftover polenta and our garden fresh roasted Anaheim peppers.

-Strata is a layered comfort food casserole that is made with cheese, eggs, and with this recipe in addition to polenta, roasted Anaheim and a homemade salsa (below) but your favorite store bought will work just fine.
-I have easily adapted spinach, kale and even broccoli when our roasted peppers are no longer available.
+Strata is a layered comfort food casserole made with bread, cheese and eggs, the twist with this recipe = polenta, roasted Anaheim and homemade salsa (recipe below), your favorite store bought salsa work just fine.
+Also, I have easily used spinach and even broccoli in place of roasted Anaheims.

 This recipe requires a sit of anywhere between one hour to overnight, allowing the flavors to absorb before baking.
 It is served warm, most commonly for brunch, but makes a nice side dish, too!